DAMIEN BOL

 (2023) Public Support for Citizens' Assemblies Selected through Sortition: Evidence from 15 Countries.

-European Journal of Political Research 62(3): 873-902 (with Jean-Benoit Pilet, Davide Vittori, Emilien Paulis).
+European Journal of Political Research 62(3): 873-902 (with Jean-Benoit Pilet, Davide Vittori, and Emilien Paulis).

 (2022) Does the Number of Candidates Increase Turnout?
 Causal Evidence From Two-Round Elections.